matthewjwoodruff/pareto.py/README.md

 * `--header`: Optional.
 Number of rows to skip at the top of each input.
 If the header is prefixed with a comment character (see `--comment`) this is unnecessary.

-* `--comment`: Optional.
+* `-c, --comment`: Optional.
 Character to look for at the beginning of a row indicating that the row contains a comment and should be ignored.
 Commented rows are not preserved in output.
+More than one character may be specified.
+For example, `-c "#" "//"` will cause lines starting with either `#` or `//` to be skipped.

 * `--blank`: Optional.
 Skip blank rows instead of erroring out.